snipcart/snipcart-jekyll/README.md

-# Jekyll E-Commerce Tutorial: Add a Shopping Cart to Your Static Website
+# Adding a shopping cart to your static Jekyll site

 ![jekyll-ecommerce](https://snipcart.com/media/204664/jekyll-ecommerce.png)

-This post explores Jekyll for one specific use case: e-commerce.
+This repo and tutorial show you how to integrate Snipcart with Jekyll for static e-commerce.

-So after going through this SSGs’ basics and why it’s a good option for e-commerce projects, I show you how to build a fully functioning Jekyll shop.

-Tutorial steps 🛠
+## Tutorial steps 🛠

 - Installing Ruby & Jekyll
 - Creating a collection